ijgnd/anki__BetterSearch/src/config.md

 all available other add-ons.
 E.g. Glutanimate's "Sticky Searches" modifies the same part of the browser as this add-on so that it's unlikely that once a version of his add-on is available for 2.1 they'll work together.
+- `-Multiline bar Auto Search on space` (default is "true"): If true whenever you type a space (or shift+return/return in the multi-line bar/dialog) a search is activated.
+This search will **not** be added to the search history.
 - Besides the functions described on ankiweb this add-on has some additional features, e.g. there's a menu entry and custom shortcut to open your search history in a filter dialog where long searches are split up into multiple lines.
 The setting is